 - File a claim with the Department of Fair Employment and Housing (DFEH) or Equal Employment Opportunity Commission (EEOC)

 The lawyers with Kingsley & Kingsley located in Los Angeles, California have a wealth of experience fighting for victims of sexual discrimination and harassment.
-To have an attorney evaluate your claim, contact Eric Kingsley today for a free initial consultation.
+To have a Los Angeles sexual harassment attorney evaluate your claim, contact Eric Kingsley today for a free initial consultation.
 Or you can call us here in Los Angeles at 888-500-8469.